ripienaar/free-for-dev/README.md

   * https://mailstache.io - 4 Mailboxes @ 1GB each for up to 2 custom domains.
   * https://postmarkapp.com - First 25,000 emails are free
   * https://www.zoho.com/mail/ - Free Email management and collaboration for upto 10 users.
+  * http://moosend.com/ - Manage, create and send your email campaigns.

 ## CDN and Protection